 You.
 That’s your problem.
-It’s that you use your thinking to create you.
+It’s that you use your thinking to create ‘you.’
 Then you have to figure out what you want to buy, or what you want to eat, or what job you want, or who you want to be in a relationship with.
 Most of your time is spent thinking comparative thoughts about what you are going to do or not do versus what you could have done or could still do.

 If you folded all the ripples in your lungs out they would be the size of a tennis court.
 And they are covered in microbes that help keep you alive.
 It’s believed that many autoimmune diseases are reactions to these microbe communities being out of balance.
-And even if we look at the pieces of you that are more you—even those still have distinct agendas.
+And even if we look at the pieces of you that are more ‘you’ —even those still have distinct agendas.

-The only ‘you’ that meaningfully exists is the one you believe in.
-In scientific reality you are a multitude of cells made up of particles from old stars and comets and for a short time your consciousness gets to steer this little spaceship of life.
+The only ‘you’ that meaningfully exists is the one we believe in.
+In scientific reality we are a multitude of cells made up of particles from old stars and comets, and for a short time our consciousness gets to steer this little spaceship of life.
 It’s super cool, but don’t take it so seriously.
 Have more fun.
 The universe is infinite.
 It has no rights and wrongs.
 It just has everything.

-Stop making so much of the world about you.
+Stop making so much of the world about ‘you.’
 Because every single time you draw a line between some other part of the universe and you, you are trapped in ego.
 So don’t go dis-identifying with your microbes or you’ll shrink yourself.
 Instead, feel your connection with everything around you.
 Feel that you are merely a collection of beliefs steering a collection of nature.
 And know that you truly cannot really ever go wrong.

 For those that would like to know more about how you’re an actual super-organism, I’m including a link to the podcast of that episode of CBC’s Quirks and Quarks: